Do for Life

 It helps you remember who you already are.

-Before martial arts became sport
+Before martial arts became a sport

-– they were paths of wisdom.
+– they were a path to wisdom.

 They are a language through which we learn to understand ourselves.

 In ancient courtyards, there was no audience.
-Only breath, silence, and movement — mirroring the eternal rhythms of life.
+Only breath, silence and movement, mirroring the eternal rhythms of life.

 We return to that origin.
 Not to add another training routine, but to remember.